top of page

 What do they mean?

-Wouldn't you like to know how to be victorious over your most difficult challenges?
+The dreams symbolize to me the desire for an easier and clearer life.
+I apparently also have the desire to be special.
+Wouldn't you like to know how to overcome your most difficult challenges?
 How powerful would that knowledge be for you?

 Tragedy

-What’s tragic is that all four of these dreams stopped occurring once I wrote them down.
+What’s tragic is that all four of these dreams stopped occurring once I wrote this post.
 I may never experience them again.
-This is disappointing because nearly all my other dreams are nightmares.
+This is disappointing to me because nearly all my other dreams are nightmares.

 Perhaps I should write about my bad dreams to make them all go away.